markeyser/Deployment-of-ML-Models/10-MLMP-Feature-Engineering.md

 ### Outliers: Unusual or unexpected values

-For some algorithms, the presence of outliers is also the true mental outliers are unusual or unexpected by use within a

-variable.

-This is values that are extremely high or extremely low compared to the majority of all the other values

-for that same variable
+For some algorithms, the presence of outliers is also the decremental.
+Outliers are unusual or unexpected values within a variable.
+This is values that are extremely high or extremely low compared to the majority of all the other values for that same variable.

 so missing data as I said is the absence of values for certain observations within a variable and it